gantgarrett/100-days-of-code/log.md

 **Link:** This is what the program is doing: https://twitter.com/Garrtacular7/status/1033064100937392128

 **Thoughts:** I'm stoked with myself that I was able to extract just the title and disregard the rest of the text that I did not need.
 I'm starting to understand!
 Python is very diverse and I love emercing myself in it.
 I have to keep consistent.
 On the brightside, I tell myself I have only an hour but I end up coding for much longer than that.
 I also have had a busy week with band stuff but I'm happy with myself that I have stayed so consistent.

+**UPDATE:** I figured out the for loop.
+I was still only able to extract the first 50 items on the page...
+This whole infinite scrolling mechanism is throwing things off!